 Place your alcohol mixture into the distiller, and turn the setting above 175* F and the alcohol will begin to boil at 173* F and as it boils the vapors will be collected by the machine and converted back into alcohol.
 As the alcohol boils off into vapor and is collected, the Cannabis compounds are concentrated into the remaining alcohol, until the alcohol is gone and what is left is the CBD Oil.

 When most of the alcohol is gone, turn down the temperature and use a spatula to move the remaining alcohol mixture around to keep it from overheating.
-If the mixture still has alcohol present, turn the temperature up for 15-20 seconds and the alcohol will cause bubbles until the alcohol is gone.
-Since you don't want to risk burning your CBD Oil, it is recommended that the CBD Oil be poured into a Pyrex container when it is still a bit fluid and then placed in the oven so the rest of the alcohol can be evaporated under heat.
-200* F for 30 minutes should be enough time to get rid of the alcohol.
+If the mixture still has alcohol present, turn the temperature up for 15-20 seconds and the boiling alcohol will cause bubbles until the alcohol is gone.
+As alcohol is the primary component of a common tincture, small amounts of residual alcohol won't have any affect on the Oil, as it would be a very miniscule amount.